jedaqsaul/react-app/README.md

 - In my project i used npm to install bootstrap@5.2.3
 - used this line {import "bootstrap/dist/css/bootstrap-grid.css";} to import it to main.tsx
 - It is a common and important practice to have a component folder for all components
+- A component CANNOT return more than one element
+- if multiple elements, enclose in Fragment imported from react or
+- use empty tags <>

+#### Rendering Lists

+-